apigear-io/performance-checks/README.md

     -  specific technology infrastructure required to run scenario i.e  network protocol handler adapter for technology - this is used by scenarios, and the actual tests that just execute the scenarios with specific data types.

 The test scenario is determined with client part.
 Each test client is a separate scenario.
-Example scenario sets up test object and requests a property change spicified number of times in a loop from few threads (all at once in this case), then waits for the property to be set exactely that number of times.
+Example scenario sets up test object and requests a property change specified number of times in a loop from few threads (all at once in this case), then waits for the property to be set exactly that number of times.
 Then it finises test.
-The server part only responds to client requests with default implementation (so only changing propetis works out of the box, for testing singals and methods some logic needs to implemented).
+The server part only responds to client requests with default implementation (so only changing properties works out of the box, for testing signals and methods some logic needs to implemented).
-The client and server part need to have agree on start and stop conditons.
+The client and server part need to have agree on start and stop conditions.
-For OLink start and stop is determined with OLink link and unlik messages (so the server stops on receiving last unlink message, the client stops after sending last unlink message - but having all the required property changes from server side first).
+For OLink start and stop is determined with OLink link and unlink messages (so the server stops on receiving last unlink message, the client stops after sending last unlink message - but having all the required property changes from server side first).
 The Mqtt tests are using extra message send by client.

 ## Running tests locally